 - Gerring, John, Maxwell Palmer, Jan Teorell, and Dominic Zarecki.
 2015.
 “Demography and Democracy: A Global, District-level Analysis of Electoral Contestation.”
 American Political Science Review 109(3): 574–591.
 [Appendix; Replication Data]

-- “Who Participates in Local Government?
-Evidence from Meeting Minutes” (with Katherine Levine Einstein and David M. Glick).
-Under Review.
+- The Participatory Politics of Housing (with Katherine Levine Einstein and David M. Glick).

-- “The Politics of Delay in Local Politics: How Institutions Empower Individuals” (with Katherine Levine Einstein and David M. Glick).
+- Racial Disparities in Housing Politics: Evidence from Administrative Data (with Katherine Levine Einstein and David M. Glick).

 - “Descended from Immigrants and Revolutionists: How Immigrant Experience Shapes Congressional Decision-making on Immigration Votes” (with James Feigenbaum and Benjamin Schneer).